-Elbows create resistance to the movement of air through your venting configuration and they must be included when determining your minimum and maximum vent lengths.
-There must be a minimum vertical rise of 20" (508mm) before any elbow.
+Elbows do not help the movement of air through your venting configuration and must be included when determining your minimum and maximum vent lengths.

-Elbows are called either 'vertical' or 'horizontal' depending on their mounted position.
-The two types of elbows are:
+45° elbows are calculated as either vertical or horizontal depending on positioning.

+There are (2) types of elbows:

-TYPE N - 45° or 90° elbows which transition from vertical to horizontal and vice versa.
-This can be called an upright elbow.
+TYPE N 45° and 90° elbows from vertical to horizontal and vice versa